-Editor’s Note: We published this last year on May the 4th.
+Editor’s Note: We originally published this in 2016 on May the 4th.
 We figured we might as well shine some more light on it today.
 Enjoy the staff discussion about Star Wars and its influence on culture, film, and our lives.

 The recent release of a new Star Wars film has reignited a fan-base.
 With Star Wars Day upon us, we felt this was the appropriate time to start a conversation about our personal history with the franchise.
 Everyone has a story to tell.
 We were all introduced to Star Wars in different ways and at different times, but one thing connects us: Our love for the world that George Lucas created.
 Sit back and enjoy this conversation about one of the most enduring and imaginative modern mythologies.

 I figure we might as well go big or go home so I’m going to kick things off with a big picture question: Why does Star Wars matter?
 Why has this series connected so strongly with so many people over the years since the release of Star Wars in 1977?
 (Phill Lytle.
 Favorite Film in the series: The Empire Strikes Back)

 In addition to being ahead of its time as a fantasy epic tailored for the big screen, Star Wars accomplished several nearly paradoxical things that allowed it to appeal to about as wide an audience as you can in the US and the world.

 It was creative, yet simple.
 The non-human characters, ranging from wookies to droids to whatever Yoda was, tickled our imagination in that they were unlike anything we’d seen before but were still incredibly easy to love and relate to.
 There are no Yodas or R2D2s in real life, yet those two got the biggest reactions in my midnight theater viewing of Episode 1 in 1999.
 The dialogue was filled with terms, jargon and syntax that is unusual in English, yet even a 5-year-old can follow the plot.